 - Management Practicum

-Denise has facilitated in Human Resource Management, Organisational Behaviour and Management in the tertiary sector in both the UK and Australia for approximately fifteen years.
-Prior to this, she worked in a number of roles, predominantly in Human Resources, in the UK financial and manufacturing sectors before running her own business in the tourism industry.
+Denise has facilitated in Human Resource Management, Organisational Behaviour and Management in the tertiary sector in both the UK and Australia for a number of years.
+Prior to this, she worked in Human Resources in the UK financial and manufacturing sectors before running her own business in the tourism industry in Southern Africa.

-She maintains links with industry through her membership of the Australian and New Zealand Academy of Management, Australian Collaborative Education Network and liaising with local employers in the coordination of work placements and internships.
-Her research interests lie in enhancing graduate employability through WIL opportunities, employability skill development and career management learning.
+She liaises with local employers in her coordination of work-integrated learning programs in the School and has a keen understanding of the contemporary world-of-work and industry expectations of new graduates.
+Her research interests lie in enhancing graduate employability through WIL opportunities, professional identity development and career management learning.
 She is also interested in the relationship between graduate employability and employment outcomes and best practice in graduate recruitment and selection to alleviate documented skill gaps.

 - Unit Coordinator of BUS6900 - Management Practicum

-- Unit Coordinator of FBL3400 - Business Internship I
+- Unit Coordinator of FBL6505 – Professional Internship 1

-- Unit Coordinator of FBL3500 - Business Internship II
+- Unit Coordinator of FBL6510 – Professional Internship 2

 - State Chair (WA) for Australian Collaborative Education Network (ACEN)